aridoza/foundational-java/Concurrency/concurrency1.md

 ### `Object.wait()`

-If a thread owns the intrinsic lock on a mutex and wants to wait for some condition to be true before resuming, then it can call the `wait` method on the mutex, which will send the calling thread into a **waiting** state.
+If a thread owns the intrinsic lock on a mutex and wants to wait for some condition to be true before resuming, then it can call the `wait()` method on the mutex, which will send the calling thread into a **waiting** state.

-There are two flavors of `wait`:
+There are two flavors of `wait()`:
-- The first takes no arguments, and will wait forever (until notified, as we will see shortly).
+- The first takes no arguments and will wait forever (until notified, as we will see shortly).
 - The second takes a long argument, which represents the number of milliseconds to wait.
-If the time lapses, our thread exits the wait state, and is now runnable.
-(Passing in a value of 0 is equivalent to the no-parameter version, and will wait forever.)
+If the time lapses, our thread exits the wait state and is now runnable.
+(Passing in a value of `0` is equivalent to the no-parameter version and will wait forever.)

-We said earlier that when a thread grabs an intrinsic lock, no other thread can enter that synchronized block (or any block that is synchronized on that object).
+We said earlier that, when a thread grabs an intrinsic lock, no other thread can enter that synchronized block (or any block that is synchronized on that object).
 We need to refine that statement slightly.
 When a thread is in the wait state, it **temporarily forfeits the lock** it's waiting on, and the lock becomes available for another thread to take.

-So, if a thread is in the timed-wait state and the time lapses, we said our thread exits the wait state, and is now runnable.
-Again, we need to refine that slightly, because if another thread is already holding the lock, then when our thread exits the wait state, the thread enters the **blocked state**, until the lock becomes available again.
+So, if a thread is in the timed wait state and the time lapses, we said our thread exits the wait state and is now runnable.
+Again, we need to refine that slightly, because if another thread is already holding the lock then, when our thread exits the wait state, the thread enters the **blocked state** until the lock becomes available again.

 ![](resources/synchronized.gif)

 ### `notify` and `notifyAll`

-Now, let's say our thread is moving merrily along, until it comes to a point where it needs to wait for some data to be available from another thread.
+Now, let's say our thread is moving merrily along until it comes to a point where it needs to wait for some data to be available from another thread.
 This is a common concurrency problem, and Java provides the `notify` and `notifyAll` keywords to solve it.

 It's easier to see it in an example.
 Let's say we have two threads: one that reads file data (the **reader** thread) and another that formats and displays that data (the **writer** thread).
 There's no reason for the writer to write anything until the reader has read something.
 So the reader must have a way to signal the writer that data is available.
 This is where `notify` comes in handy.

 Copy and paste the code below into a single Java source file named `ReaderWriterExample` in package `com.generalassembly.concurrency`.
-This program will start two threads: The first will read three popular books in turn and then notify the second thread to start processing, while the second thread will wake and display the contents of each.
+This program will start two threads: The first will read three popular books in turn and then notify the second thread to start processing, while the second thread will wake and display the contents of each:

 ```java
 package com.generalassembly.concurrency;